MelindaCardenas/At-Home-Together/README.md

 (___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

 1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. as a non-registered and registered user, I can browse explore page and see posts
-3. as a user, I can create a new grocery list
+3. as a registered user, I can log in to the site
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can join a group
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can view the list of groups I'm a part of and see recent posts related to those groups
-6. as a user, I can cross off items in an existing grocery list

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication